Supported Devices for Desktop (Windows, Mac)

 By installing the EPOS Connect software, users will gain access to some / all of the following functionalities: synchronization between soft phone and headset for mute, answer / hang up buttons; volume up / down, hold / unhold call; ability to switch audio between devices (e.g. from headset to built-in speaker), as well as core functionality such as incoming / outgoing call ringing on headset and call audio support.

 The following Bluetooth headsets have been validated with CounterPath Bria mobile products.
-Please note that functions such as Answer and Hang Up are supported on iOS devices running iOS 10+ with CallKit support, but are not currently supported for Android devices.
+Please note that functions such as Answer and Hang Up are supported on iOS devices running iOS 10+ with CallKit support, and on Android devices running Android 7.0+.

 |Poly||Voyager Pro HD|